 To enable the staff of the Office of the Secretary to provide faster and more efficient service, we urge you to follow these guidelines in preparing and submitting "uniform" paper filings.

-All filings should be in 12-point type font or legibly written.
+All filings should be in 12 point type or legibly written.

 The filing package should consist of the original, unstapled document and the required number of copies.